rschristopher/ischristtrue.com/src/doctrines/hell.md

  to their resentment of God,
- the God who won't let them return to nothingness, for that is to erase the creation as a mistake, which in their pride is what they would do.
+ the God who won't let them return to nothingness, for that is to erase their created soul as a mistake, which in their pride is what they would do.
-God's love is there, ready to
+God's love is here, ready to
  save, and yet they still refuse, forever, burning in pain while desperate for the abyss of nothingness.